vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![Screenshot of the Install cert-manager screen](img/tanzu-pkgs/tanzu-pkgs03.png)

-The installation of the package roughly takes 5-10 minutes to complete and after successful installation, the status of the package reconciliation reads Succeeded.
+Installing the package takes roughly 5-10 minutes to complete.
+After a successful installation, the status of the package reconciliation reads Succeeded.

 ![](img/tanzu-pkgs/tanzu-pkgs04.png)